MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! danger Do not rely on the order indices are assigned
     There are no guarantees that a player gets the *smallest* available `index`.
 Any available value maybe be assigned to a new player.

-!!! example Example: per-player objects
+!!! example Example: per-player entities
-    A common use of `index`es is managing per-player objects.
+    A common use of `index`es is managing per-player entities.
 For instance, if you want every player to have a shield when they spawn in.
 Then you could have an array of shield `Entity`s and when a player enters the world, assign them the shield from that array that matches their `index`.

 ### Listing All Players